Be Smart, Be Safe, Be Seen on Halloween

 - Motorists traveling to and from Halloween events

-The roads can turn into a horror fest and it is a particularly deadly night due to drunk or drugged drivers when you consider that 23% percent of pedestrian fatalities on Halloween involving a drunk driver.
+During the Halloween weekend, the roads can turn into a horror fest, particularly due to drunk or drugged drivers considering that 23% percent of pedestrian fatalities on Halloween involve a drunk driver.

-“Halloween night is unlike any other evening because of the number of pedestrians on the road at the same time,” said Adrienne Woodland, spokesperson, AAA-The Auto Club.
-“There’s an increased risk of being injured or involved in a crash, and that’s before distractions and alcohol are added to the mix.
+“Halloween night is unlike any other evening because of the number of pedestrians on the road at the same time,” said Adrienne Woodland, spokesperson, AAA-The Auto Club Group.
+“And while Halloween may be slightly different this year, there’s still an increased risk of being injured or involved in a crash, and that’s before distractions and alcohol are added to the mix.
 We urge people who are out on Halloween to be alert, avoid distractions and always drive sober.”

 AAA’s statewide efforts are focused on an amped up awareness of traffic safety during Halloween.
 Excited trick-or-treaters often forget about safety.
 AAA encourages motorists and parents to be vigilant and even more alert during this time and heed these Be Smart - Be Safe - Be Seen on Halloween safety tips.